AkramMubeen/Popular-News/README.md

 ## Overview:

 This project focuses on predicting online news popularity using regression machine learning models.
-The repository contains files and scripts for data preprocessing, exploratory data analysis, feature engineering, and model training.
+The repository contains files and scripts for data preprocessing, exploratory data analysis, feature engineering, and model training.The model was deployed to Heroku cloud.

 ## Files: